osg-htc/virtual-school-pilot-2020/docs/materials/htc/part1-ex6-remove.md

 <style type="text/css"> pre em { font-style: normal; background-color: yellow; } pre strong { font-style: normal; font-weight: bold; color: \#008; } </style>

-Monday Exercise 1.6: Remove Jobs From the Queue
+HTC Exercise 1.6: Remove Jobs From the Queue
 ===============================================

 The goal of this exercise is to show you how to remove jobs from the queue.
 This is helpful if you make a mistake, do not want to wait for a job to complete, or otherwise need to fix things.
 For example, if some test jobs go on hold for using too much memory or disk, you may want to just remove them, edit the submit files, and then submit again.